 Dr. Lewis, Associate Professor of Surgery, earned his medical degree from the University of Florida College of Medicine, Gainesville, Florida.
 He completed his general surgery residency and surgical research fellowship at Louisiana State University Health Sciences Center in New Orleans before completing a surgical oncology fellowship at the H. Lee Moffitt Cancer Center in Tampa, Florida.
 Dr. Lewis joined UTGSM faculty more than four years ago and is now the general surgery clerkship director.
 He will serve as Chair of the AOS.

-Dr. Craft, Professor, Chair and Program Director of Anesthesiology, is a native of Tennessee, and with the exception of his Neuroanesthesia fellowship at the Mayo Clinic in Rochester, Minnesota, he has completed all of his education, training and career to date with the University of Tennessee.
-He received a departmental “Excellence in Teaching Award” in 2007 and 2008.
+Dr. Craft, Professor and Chair of Anesthesiology, is a native of Tennessee, and with the exception of his Neuroanesthesia fellowship at the Mayo Clinic in Rochester, Minnesota, he has completed all of his education, training and career to date with the University of Tennessee.
+He received a departmental "Excellence in Teaching Award" in 2007 and 2008.

 Dr. Daley, Professor, General Surgery Residency Program Director and Surgical Critical Care Fellowship Director of Surgery, trained at Charity Hospital with Tulane University in New Orleans, Louisiana, and at Bassett Hospital with Columbia University in Cooperstown, New York.
 He was a National Institutes of Health Fellow at Iowa University, Iowa City, Iowa, and received fellowships in trauma/surgical critical care at University of Medicine and Dentistry of New Jersey, Newark, New Jersey, and nutrition at Harvard, Cambridge, Massachusetts.
 He joined faculty at UTGSM in 1996.